bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Four hours after starting, we were taking in the views from the summit.
 Afterwards, we hiked back to the col and climbed almost 200 m to the top of Newman Peak.
 The views didn't disappoint, and we enjoyed the sight of the colourful peaks in Castle Provincial Park.
 The traverse to Spionkop from Newman looked much more benign than the traverse that we had done from Loaf Mountain.

 We considered going on to the higher unnamed peak west, but the wind had picked up and clouds were moving in.
 We retraced our steps back to our bikes and began cycling down Snowshoe Trail.
 We were less than a kilometre from the trailhead when we noticed a black bear with two cubs less than thirty metres from the trail.
-We talked loudly so they were aware of our presence and walked our bikes past them, but they seemed too intent on eating berries to notice us.
+We talked loudly to alert them of our presence and walked our bikes past them, but they seemed too intent on eating berries to notice us.
 We returned to the parking lot without further interruptions.

 KML and GPX Tracks